JetSetIlly/Gopher2600/README.md

 `localhost:12600/debug/pprof/` gives more raw, but still useful information.

-Note that this feature requires you run a suitably compiled executable.
+Note that this feature requires you run a suitably [compiled](#compilation) executable.
+The easiest way to do this is to use the Makefile.

+	> make release_statsview

 ## Gopher2600 Tools